-The recalibrated spectra we provide are marked in Fig.~\ref{fig:loscorr} with empty circles.
-We provide both recalibrated and original spectrum in the DR3 fits files.
-The recalibration depends on the interpolator and the estimated stellar parameters, and these spectra should be used with caution.
+The re-calibrated spectra we provide are marked in Fig.~\ref{fig:loscorr} with empty circles.
+We provide both re-calibrated and original spectrum in the DR3 fits files.
+The re-calibration depends on the interpolator and the estimated stellar parameters, and these spectra should be used with caution.
 The relevant header keyword is SPL\_COR.